-- When you do self-disclosure be sure the communication is reciprocal, know it involves risk, it involves trust and has the potential to enhance the relationship.
-The sharing starts at less personal and grows to more personal in time.
+- When you do self-disclosure be sure the communication is reciprocal, know it involves risk, it requires trust and has the potential to enhance the relationship.
+The sharing starts with less personal and grows to more personal in time.

 - Go somewhat slowly, don’t be in a hurry to tell someone too much about you too quickly.

-- The other person will feel uncomfortable if you start with you feeling and intimate information without establishing a foundation for the relationship.
+- The other person will feel uncomfortable if you start with your feeling and intimate information without establishing a foundation for the relationship.

 - Self-disclosure should not be a one-way mono-log.

 - You run the risk of being rejected if you share something about yourself self-disclosing too quickly.

 - Disclosing means you trust them not to share your secrets with others or use it against you.

 - Sharing personal information in appropriate ways takes your relationship to a new level.